Bad Managers

 Show indifference and a lack of empathy and support to the well-being and concerns of the team rather than being empathetic, listening to team members, and offering work-related or personal support when needed.

-Dismiss or ignore feedback from team members instead of using it to improve rather than being open to feedback and willing to make changes to benefit the team.
+Dismiss or ignore feedback from team members rather than being open to feedback and willing to make changes to improve and benefit the team.

 Keep teams uninformed and show a lack of transparency about important decisions, changes, or company direction.